TheThingsNetwork/docs/_content/network/cli/quick-start.md

 2. Decompress the file and make the executable globally available.

     On Mac and Linux create an alias or copy the executable as `ttnctl` to `/usr/local/bin` (use `⇧⌘G` in Mac OS Finder) or any other value that is in your path.
+Make it executable with `chmod +x ttnctl`.
 On Windows use any other folder you use for global executables and make sure that folder is part of your path.

 ## Updates